 Remote Patient Monitoring and Heart Disease

-Remote patient monitoring is a form of telehealth that utilizes cutting-edge technology to transmit physiological measurements from a patient to their healthcare provider.
+Remote patient monitoring is a form of telehealth that utilizes IoT technology to transmit physiological measurements from a patient to their healthcare provider.
 A robust remote patient monitoring program can empower patients with heart disease to actively participate in managing their health.
 RPM gives physicians a full view of patient vital signs between in-office appointments and heart health over time.
-In addition, when used appropriately, RPM enables increased clarity of a patient’s adherence to treatment and timely intervention.
+In addition, when used appropriately, RPM enables increased understanding of a patient’s adherence to treatment and timely intervention.

 Cardiac remote patient monitoring is a valuable tool for regularly monitoring heart conditions.
 Monitoring blood pressure outside of a medical setting is known as remote blood pressure monitoring.
 A significant contributing factor to heart disease is high blood pressure, also known as hypertension.
 High blood pressure can damage arteries by making them less elastic, resulting in decreased blood and oxygen flow to the heart.
 This can lead to heart disease in addition to serious health problems such as: